dy/spect/readme.md

 > fx( callback, deps = [] )

 _`fx`_ runs `callback` when the `deps` change.
 First callback is triggered immediately as microtask with the initial state.
+Deps values passed to `callback` as arguments.
+Returned from `callback` function is used as destructor.

 `deps` may contain:
 * _Async Generator_ / _Async Iterable_ (an object with `Symbol.asyncIterator` method)